Kolyaj/Yaxy/readme_eng.md

 Sometimes exact address match is required, i.e. you need to modify only site's main page, leaving the rest of it intact.
 For this specify `!` at the beginning of url, `http://` is still optional, but trailing slash(es) are a must for exact matching.
 E.g., replaceing Yandex main page:  `!www.yandex.ru/ => ...`.

 If first two cases are not enough, you may use regexp for left side, enclosed with `/`.
-So, if you'll nedd to modify all requests to .ru domain, use:  `/^http://[^/]+\.ru// => ...`.
+So, if you'll need to modify all requests to .ru domain, use:  `/^http://[^/]+\.ru// => ...`.
 Please note, regexp uses whole url, including `http://`.

 ### Simple url substitute